Jaybee02/DegenTContract/README.md

 ## REVIEWERS!!!!
-Please inside Scripts folder DegenToken.Sol code is there intact Please verify
+Please inside Scripts folder DegenToken.Sol code is there intact.
+Please verify
 All other codes, the likes of deploy.js too is there.